Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Introduction

-In \S\ref{sec:latv} and \S\ref{ldtv}, following the methods in \cite{ns} and \cite{sr} but modifying and generalizing them, we construct log deformation theory with relative Frobenius morphisms.
+In \S\ref{sec:latv}, following the methods in \cite{ns} and \cite{sr} but modifying and generalizing them, we construct log deformation theory with relative Frobenius morphisms.
 Our new theory is a geometric key part for the proof of (\ref{theo:ny1}).
 This is the most complicated part in this article.
 In addition, we give an additional result for the deformation theory for log smooth schemes in \cite{klog1} (and \cite{kaf}), which is an important correction of the theory in [loc.~cit.], and we establish a relationship between these two deformation theories.

-In \S\ref{sec:lst}, for later sections, we recall Tsuji's two results on log schemes: Tsuji's log Serre duality and properties of saturated morphisms.

 In \S\ref{sec:app}, as applications of our deformation theory, we give another short proof of Kato's theorem (cf.~(\ref{theo:np})).
-We also prove (\ref{theo:ray}) by using Tsuji's log Serre duality.
-As a corollary of (\ref{theo:ray}), we prove analogous vanishing theorem in characteristic $0$.
+We also prove (\ref{theo:ray}) by using Tsuji's log Serre duality in \cite{tsp}.
 As in \cite{di} we prove the log versions of the weak Lefschetz theorems for log de Rham cohomologies in characteristics $p>0$ and $0$.
 The proof of the weak Lefschetz theorem in the case characteristics $p>0$ includes an immediate correction of an elementary error in \cite{di}.
 Using this theorem in characteristics $p>0$, we prove (\ref{theo:qwl}).
 We also prove the log version of Berthelot's weak Lefschetz theorem and we fill a gap in the proof in \cite{bwl}.

 In \S\ref{sec:qfs} we give the notion of quasi-$F$-split schemes, which is the relative version of the notion of quasi-$F$-split varieties in \cite{y}.
 In this section we prove two fundamental theorems for quasi-$F$-split log schemes as in [loc.~cit.]: a lifting theorem and two vanishing theorems for them.
 The lifting theorem and one of the vanishing theorems are the relative and log versions of theorems in \cite{y} and \cite{yoh}.
 This vanishing theorem is a generalization of one of Mehta and Ramanathan's vanishing theorems in \cite{mr}.
 We also prove another vanishing theorem(=(\ref{theo:stk})), which is a generalization of their another vanishing theorem in [loc.~cit.].